 MUKTINATH TO LOMANTHANG via GELING (approx 100kms – 6 ½ hrs)

-We head back down to Kagbeni on the Kali Gandaki River, show our restricted permits and the checkpont and enter the Ancient Kingdom of the Upper Mustang.
+We head back down to Kagbeni on the Kali Gandaki River, show our restricted permits and the checkpoint and enter the Ancient Kingdom of the Upper Mustang.
 The roads are twisty and totally dirt from here on in.
 We cross the river at Chele and continue North, passing through a few small villages towards Geling.

-We say our adventures are mind blowing and this section is one of the reasons why.
+We say our adventures are mind-blowing and this section is one of the reasons why.
 Riding into Lo Manthang is one of the best experiences a motorcyclist can have.
 The river below, the mountains above and the Sky Caves of Nepal in front of you.
 The Mustang caves are a collection of some 10,000 man-made caves dug into the sides of valleys.
 Several groups of archaeologists and researchers have explored these stacked caves and found partially mummified human bodies and skeletons that are at least 2,000–3,000 years old.
-Explorations of these caves by conservators and archaeologists have also led to the discovery of valuable Buddhist paintings, sculptures, manuscripts and numerous artefacts belonging to the 12th to 14th century, but no one has yet understood who built the caves and why they were built.
+Explorations of these caves by conservators and archaeologists have also led to the discovery of valuable Buddhist paintings, sculptures, manuscripts and numerous artefacts belonging to the 12th to 14th centuries, but no one has yet understood who built the caves and why they were built.
 The site is currently listed as a UNESCO tentative site since 1996.

 FREE DAY in LO MANTHANG

 As early as 1,000 BC, the caves were used as burial chambers.
 During the 10th century, the region is thought to have been frequently battled over, and consequently, placing safety over convenience, families moved into the caves, turning them into living quarters.
 By the 1400s, the caves functioned as meditation chambers, military lookouts or storage units as people moved into villages.
-In 2010, a team of mountaineers and archaeologists uncovered 27 human remains in two biggest caves near Samdzong.
+In 2010, a team of mountaineers and archaeologists uncovered 27 human remains in the two biggest caves near Samdzong.
 The relatively intact skeletons – dating from the 3rd to the 8th centuries, before Buddhism came to Mustang – had cut marks on the bones.
 Scientists believe that this burial ritual may have been related to the Bon-Buddhist practice of sky burial.
 To this day, when a citizen of Mustang dies, the body is sliced into small pieces, bones included, to be swiftly snatched up by vultures.

 LOMANTHANG TO KALOPANI via MARPHA (approx 115kms – 7 hrs)

 Although we only travel a bit over 100kms, it’s going to be a big day.
-We’ll start early and head back down the valley, stopping at Kagbeni for a short visit to the local monastery where many Yogi’s come to isolate themselves in the caves overlooking the village to practice their meditation and rituals.
+We’ll start early and head back down the valley, stopping at Kagbeni for a short visit to the local monastery where many Yogis come to isolate themselves in the caves overlooking the village to practice their meditation and rituals.
 We’ll then continue on to Kalopani via Marpha

 KALOPANI TO POKHARA (approx 125kms – 6 ½ hrs)

 Although we only travel a bit over 100kms, it’s going to be a big day.
-We’ll start early and head back down the valley, stopping at Kagbeni for a short visit to the local monastery where many Yogi’s come to isolate themselves in the caves overlooking the village to practice their meditation and rituals.
+We’ll start early and head back down the valley, stopping at Kagbeni for a short visit to the local monastery where many Yogis come to isolate themselves in the caves overlooking the village to practice their meditation and rituals.
 We’ll then continue on to Kalopani via Marpha.